-The U.S. semiconductor industry, including manufacturing and services related to the fabrication of logic and memory wafers, represents a critical area for EXIM action.
-The semiconductor industry serves as a crucial foundation for global technological innovation, and maintaining the competitive advantage and technological leadership of the U.S. semiconductor industry is essential to America’s economic and national security.
+The U.S. telecommunications industry, including manufacturing and services related to 5G wireless communications and associated scalable infrastructures, represents a critical area for EXIM action.
+The telecommunications industry serves as a crucial foundation for global technological innovation, and maintaining the competitive advantage and technological leadership of the U.S. telecommunications industry is essential to America’s economic and national security.

-EXIM has significant experience evaluating international semiconductor opportunities where U.S. goods and services are being procured.
-The agency’s experience spans several types of semiconductor subsectors, including:
+EXIM has significant experience evaluating international telecommunication opportunities where U.S. goods and services are being procured.
+The agency’s experience spans several telecommunications subsectors, including: